 Trump campaign to launch ‘Veterans for Trump’ coalition

-EXCLUSIVE: President Trump’s re-election campaign plans to launch a coordinated effort to recruit and connect veterans as part of the ongoing effort to target specific voter blocs, Fox News has learned.
+EXCLUSIVE: President Trump’s re-election campaign plans to launch a coordinated effort to recruit and connect veterans as part of its ongoing effort to target specific voter blocs, Fox News has learned.

 The “Veterans for Trump” coalition will train volunteers to help build support for Trump in the veteran community.
-The grassroots effort is in a similar fashion to other targeted outreach efforts by the Trump campaign, including “Women for Trump” and “Latinos for Trump” that focus on spreading the campaign message through those in the community.
+The grassroots effort is similar to other targeted outreach efforts by the Trump campaign, including “Women for Trump” and “Latinos for Trump."

 TRUMP LOCKED IN TIGHT CONTEST IN 2020 BATTLEGROUNDS, DESPITE TRAILING IN NATIONAL POLLS